 By Sonoe Nakasone, Field Book Project

 Eike continued to take notes until just weeks before he died on February 8, 1983 at the age of 82.
 On January 17, 1983 he ecstatically wrote “[…] Sue and Rachel arrived!
 So great!
-Bluebirds [...]”.
-Eike’s final entry was on Jan 21, 1983.
-Beneath this entry, Claire writes “fini”, as instructed by Eike.
-Claire, herself an avid bird watcher, resumed the notes in June and finished out the notebook believing Eike would have wanted her to.
+Bluebirds [...].”
+Eike’s final entry was on January 21, 1983.
+Beneath this entry, Claire writes “fini,” as instructed by Eike.
+Claire, herself an avid bird watcher, resumed the notes in June and finished out the notebook the way she believed Eike would have wanted.

 Eike’s personality, constancy, dedication and love of bird watching did not go unrecognized or unrewarded.
 Shortly after his death, the Virginia Society of Ornithology (VSO), of which James and Claire Eike were long time members, created the James W. Eike Service Award in Eike’s honor.
 This honor is still awarded today.